 Coconut Chia Pudding is a nutrient-rich, make-ahead breakfast option with just 3 ingredients.
-Try it with Blueberry-Lemon Compote for a vegan, kid-friendly recipe perfect for busy mornings.
-This recipe post is sponsored by So Delicious Dairy Free and Sprouts Market.
-I was compensated for my time, however all opinions are my own.
+Try it with Blueberry-Lemon Compote for a beautiful plant-based breakfast.

 Why You'll Love this Coconut Chia Pudding

 Prepare it the night before and wake up to a creamy, decadent breakfast.
+(Much like you could with my Banana Bread Overnight Oats.)
 Could weekday mornings get any easier?

-The liquid is up to you, however I suggest a plant-based option, such as coconut, cashew, or almond milk.
-Cashew milk has the creamiest consistency, which bodes well for this pudding.
-However I love the taste of coconut milk, especially the vanilla-flavored variations, which is what this recipe calls for.
+- Milk: I suggest a plant-based "milk", such as coconut, cashew, or almond milk.
+Cashew milk has the creamiest consistency, which bodes well for chia pudding.
+However I love the taste of coconut milk, especially the vanilla-flavored variations.

 How to Make Blueberry Compote: